raspberrypilearning/3D-scene/en/step_4.md

 ---

 WRITE SRTUFF HERE!
-The background will the very back of your scene - it might be sky, and hills ora bedroom wall - you decide.
+The background will the very back of your scene - it might be a skyline, a street, a wood or a bedroom wall - you decide.

 --- /collapse ---